hmxmilohax/festivalinfobot/README.md

 ## Issues

 If you encounter any issues, please open an issue on the GitHub repository.
-Otherwise, you may create a suggestion (`/suggestion`).
+Otherwise, you can send us feedback (`/feedback`).

 # Dependencies